top of page

 Confidentiality

-✧ Is it confidential?
+Is it confidential?

-drug trafficking;
+drug trafficking; money laundering;

 child protection issues.

-... depending on the circumstances this would be discussed in the session before any further action was taken.
+... but depending on the circumstances this would be discussed in the session before any further action was taken.

-Please remember I'm not here to judge you.
 I'm here to help you feel better, and that only works if you feel safe talking to me.

 Psychotherapeutic Counselling

-✧ What's the difference between counselling and psychotherapy?
+What's the difference between counselling and psychotherapy?

 Counselling and psychotherapy are both forms of mental health support, the differences are more to do with their depth and approach and they do overlap sometimes: